floalex/TodoApp-ExpressBackbone/public/stories/difficulties.md

 - change `this.$el` to `$(".modal")` in open and close methods
 - since I want to pass the model's data in form view in editing mode, change form.hbs to pass in "if"

+2. Ghost View When Submitting Form
+- App will create multiple todo items after you open form on existing items by simply closing the form
+- Solution: Add `this.undelegateEvents();` in closeForm method, ensure no events attached to the view